majoflosa/ui-components/button-effects/README.md

 # Button Hover Effects

-A collection of different button animations
+A collection of different button hover animations